Vincent-Carrier/vcar.dev.astro/src/content/blog/greek-syntax-highlight/index.md

 ---
-title: 'A New Reading Experience for Ancient Greek'
+title: 'A New Reading Experience for Ancient&nbsp;Greek'
 description: 'In which I apply programming language ergonomics to&nbsp;a&nbsp;dead&nbsp;tongue'
-pubDate: '2023-03-22'
+pubDate: '2023-4-25'
 ---

 If you’re like me and you’re learning Ancient Greek, you’ve probably had an experience like this: